kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 Fortunately, Go takes a smarter approach by using a special mechanism to decide when to trigger garbage collection.
 This mechanism is called the pacer.

-# How Does The Pacer Works?
+# How Does The Pacer Work?

 > [!NOTE] Go's GC Pacer Source Code
 > Those who are curious about how the pacer works in more detail, can read the [runtime/mgcpacer](https://go.dev/src/runtime/mgcpacer.go).
 It is not that hard to follow and only about 1500 lines of code, comments included.